-Visitors can enjoy snowshoeing, cross-country skiing, or spending the night at the group center in rustic cabins (unlike other state parks MN, travelers will be delighted to know that there are zero mosquitoes in Whitewater State Park).
+Visitors can enjoy snowshoeing, cross-country skiing, or spending the night at the group center in rustic camper cabins.
+Unlike other state parks in Minnesota, travelers will be delighted to know that there are zero mosquitoes in Whitewater State Park!

 PRO TIP: Whitewater State Park is home to a host of flora and fauna.
 Over 250 kinds of birds and 50 kinds of mammals use the Whitewater River Valley during different seasons of the year.

 Once spring arrives, keep your eyes peeled for the Louisiana waterthrush, an elusive bird that methodically bobs its rear ends while foraging.